4. Find the Big Idea

 (A) The Native Americans of Wichita have a long and rich cultural history.

 (E) The Native Americans of Wichita use dance in many of their traditions.

 Choice (A) sounds very main idea-ish: note the balance of detailed (Native Americans of Wichita) and general (rich cultural history) description.
-Choice (E) is a bit less general, but could very well be the main idea of a different sort of passage.
-They are both of adequate focus for a GRE essay, but by this process of elimination you have improved your chances of choosing the correct answer from 1 in 5 to 50/50.
+Choice (E) is a bit less general, but could very well be the Main Idea of a different sort of passage.
+They are both of adequate focus for an GRE essay, but by this process of elimination, you have improved your chances of choosing the correct answer from 1 in 5 to 50/50.

 Look at the Questions for the Big Idea

-If, as we have said, many Macro questions revolve around the Big Idea, then isn’t it possible to get clues about the main idea from the questions from the essay?
-If all fails, look at the first question and maybe it will give you a clue about what the GRE considers important about the essay.
-In addition, as you get to the second and third question on the essay, this will help tighten your understanding of the essay.
+If, as we have said, many Macro questions revolve around the Big Idea, then isn’t it possible to get clues about the Main Idea from the questions themselves?
+If all fails, look at the questions to get a clue about what the GRE considers important in the essay.
+In addition, as you get to the second and third question, this will help tighten your understanding of the essay.

 Every essay has a Big Idea—the Main Idea around which the essay is constructed.
 You must find the Main Idea.
 It will help you answer many of the questions.